jomiller/vscode-rtags/README.md

 `rtags.rdmArguments`: Array containing arguments to pass to the `rdm` executable, if it is launched automatically.

+`rtags.compilationDatabaseDirectory`: If not empty, the compilation database directory to use instead of the workspace root.

-`rtags.enableDiagnostics`: If true, diagnostics and fix-its will be enabled.
+`rtags.enableDiagnostics`: If true, diagnostics and fix-it hints will be enabled.

 `rtags.enableCodeCompletion`: If true, code completion will be enabled.